Ceici92/CeciliasPortofolio/content/portfolio/Arteria.md

 Therefore, I did not have to code entirely new dashboards, and I could customize the exiting and create (**through html, css, and javaScript**) entirely new widgets.

 The interface was at its premise and only had one type of dashboard for all the clients.
-Apart from the lack of distinction between the activities of the farmers, at first sigh the client may not see the information he wants.
+Apart from the lack of distinction between the activities of the farmers, at first sight the client may not see the information he wants.

 ![Dashboard](https://ceici92.github.io/CeciliasPortofolio/img/Arteria/Screenshots/Dashboard1.JPG)